coloquium/kollokvium/README.md

 ## Planned features / addons

+1. Publish the Electron clients
-1. `broadcast mode` - A view/mode where user can create a room/space for 1-many broadcasts for lectures, presentations and such scenarios
+2.`broadcast mode` - A view/mode where user can create a room/space for 1-many broadcasts for lectures, presentations and such scenarios
-2. `advanced mode`  - A view/mode that let's the "organizer" (meeting creator) mute video/audio remotly,kick, ban, lock and set meeting pin-codes etc.
+3.`advanced mode`  - A view/mode that let's the "organizer" (meeting creator) mute video/audio remotly,kick, ban, lock and set meeting pin-codes etc.
-3. Finalize the electron builds for Windows, OSX and Linux
-4. `e2ee mode`  -In test mode (Chrome 84+ needed).
-5. Electron clients for Windows, Mac OSX and Linux

 ## Install
 Clone the repository and run `npm install`  see package.json for build scripts.